pratyush06853/Timing_Studies_ScFilter/README.md

 # Timing_Studies_ScFilter
-This repoistory contains the timing studies of the DT-ScFilter neutron in lab 66.
+This repoistory contains the timing studies of the DT-ScFilter neutron sourcein lab 66.